 Shooting my Praktica, I felt a photographic reawakening, on the streets with this East German mechanical beauty.

-❤ By the way: If you choose to get your camera, M42 lenses, or an external light meter from eBay, please consider using the above links so that this website may get a small percentage of a sale — at no extra charge for you — thanks!
+❤ By the way: If you choose to get your camera, M42 lenses, or an external light meter online, please consider using the above links so that this website may get a small percentage of a sale — at no extra charge for you — thanks!